parteincerta/dotfiles/notes/macos-setup.md

 - WiFi, Bluetooth and Network
   - IPv4 DNS: `1.1.1.1` and `1.0.0.1`.
   - IPv6 DNS: `2606:4700:4700::1111` and `2606:4700:4700::1001`.
-  - Disable _Open when no keyboard is detected_.
+  - Disable: _Open when no keyboard is detected_.
-  - Disable _Open when no mouse or trackpad is detected_.
+  - Disable: _Open when no mouse or trackpad is detected_.
 - Battery:
   - Low Power Mode: _Only on Battery_.
-  - Enable _Optimize video streaming while on battery_.
+  - Enable: _Optimize video streaming while on battery_.
 - General
   - Disable all Software Updates.
 - Accessibility